-Alocasia polly and Alocasia amazonica are both hybrid plants.
-The two species are largely the same, except for their size: the ‘Polly’ variety stays a bit smaller.
-Though not very easy plants, they are definitely worth the buy if you can provide what they needs.
+Though not very easy plants, they are definitely worth the buy if you can provide what they need.
 They have lovely foliage that can look especially stunning when the light shines through the smaller leaves.

-Although the name suggests otherwise, neither of these Alocasia varieties naturally originate from the Amazon rainforest.
+The name suggests otherwise, neither of these Alocasia varieties naturally originate from the Amazon rainforest.
+The ‘ancestors’ of this hybrid plant and its cultivars are naturally found in rainforests in Asia.

-Because imitating rainforest conditions is so crucial in keeping these Alocasia varieties alive, finding the right location and temperature range can be a little challenging.
+Because imitating rainforest conditions is so crucial in keeping these Alocasia varieties alive, finding the right location can be a little challenging.

 Find a spot with bright but indirect light.
 In rainforests, the sun is blocked out by higher tree canopies, so this plant will not react well to strong direct light.